 Dual Credit students may be eligible to receive services similar to those given in high school.
 They should follow the same process to request services as all other Collin College students.
 For more information see the Dual Credit FAQ

 -When extended time is warranted, the minimum and most common extension granted at Collin College is time-and-a-half.
 Decisions concerning the appropriate time extension will be made on a case-by-case basis, keeping in mind such factors as the specific disability involved, other accommodations being provided, the type of test being administered, and the appropriateness of the accommodation to Collin College's academic environment.

 Note: Collin College will not extend unlimited time to a student nor will it otherwise modify its examination policies in a manner which fundamentally or substantially lowers the essential academic standards of the institution, its departments, or any course it offers.

 - Specific accommodations for math, reading and writing

 - Assistive Technology

-- The ACCESS Office allows qualified students to check-out assitive technology (devices and services that help individuals with disabilities) on a semester-by-semester basis.
+- The ACCESS Office allows qualified students to check-out assistive technology (devices and services that help individuals with disabilities) on a semester-by-semester basis.
 We also provide a list of assistive technology resources available to all students upon request.
 Learn more about our Assistive Technology options.

 - Interpreting Services

-- The ACCESS Office provides qualified students with interpreting services for all classess and Collin related events both in person and online.
+- The ACCESS Office provides qualified students with interpreting services for all classes and Collin related events both in person and online.
 All of our interpreters are state or nationally certified.
 You can request an interpreter by filling out the form here or through you ACCESS AIM Portal: https://rainier.accessiblelearning.com/Collin/CustomRequest.aspx

 - Captioning Services

-- The ACCESS Office provides qualified students with captioning services for all classess and Collin related events both in person and online.
+- The ACCESS Office provides qualified students with captioning services for all classes and Collin related events both in person and online.
 You can request a captionist by filling out the form here or through your ACCESS AIM Portal:

 - Blind and Low Vision